 Organic Polymeric Materials for Solar Energy Conversions

-Organic or ‘plastic’ solar cells are attractive for solar photoelectric energy conversion applications where low cost (such as large area), lightweight, and flexible shape are desired.
-The photoelectric power conversion efficiencies of currently reported organic/polymeric photovoltaic materials are still relatively low (typically less than 10% under AM 1.5 and one Sun intensity), and the three major losses are still severe, i.e., the ‘photon loss’ due to mismatch of materials energy gaps versus the sunlight photon energies, the ‘exciton loss’ and the ‘carrier loss’ due to poor solid state morphologies of existing polymeric donor/acceptor binary systems.
+Organic or ‘plastic’ solar cells are attractive for solar photoelectric energy conversion applications where the low cost (such as large area), lightweight, and flexible shape are desired.
+The photoelectric power conversion efficiencies of currently reported organic/polymeric photovoltaic materials are still relatively low (typically less than 10% under AM 1.5 and one Sun intensity), and the three major losses are still severe, i.e., the ‘photon loss’ due to mismatch of materials energy gaps versus the sunlight photon energies, the ‘exciton loss’ and the ‘carrier loss’ due to poor solid-state morphologies of existing polymeric donor/acceptor binary systems.
 Therefore, both molecular frontier orbitals (HOMOs, LUMOs) and phase morphologies need to be engineered to further enhance the efficiency.

 Research towards Increasing the Energy Efficiency of the Polymeric Cells

 The vast majority of solar panels in use today are inorganic and silicon-based.
 They’re more efficient (the current record stands at 26.6% efficiency, reached in Japan in 2016) and have a longer lifespan than organics, but they’re also much more expensive to manufacture.

 Organic solar cells, on the other hand, are made of polymers.
 This means they can be assembled using existing polymer processing technologies, which makes them cheap to produce; but their efficiency is half that of inorganics at 13.1%.

 So, you’ll get double the energy from a silicon-based cell than you will from a polymer-based cell of the same size.
 Besides being lower-cost, organic cells are also thin, flexible, and transparent.
 Hence, increasing the energy efficiency of the polymer-based cells would be a great area.